 The building has been designed with energy efficient chillers and condensing boilers to provide heating and cooling.
 The chillers are boilers represents a significant energy improvement compared to most HVAC systems.

-The building’s energy efficient design is also due to its lighting.
+The Hotel’s energy efficient design is also due to its lighting.
 LED and fluorescent lighting has been installed throughout the building.
 In addition, lighting occupancy sensors and other controls are used to further optimize energy performance.

 Guest rooms have controls that automatically sense occupancy within the room.
 When the rooms are unoccupied the room thermostats set-back to more efficient settings.
 Light fixtures are also automatically turned off when rooms are unoccupied.

-The hotel’s design is projected to be approximately 20% more efficient than the ASHRAE 90.1 energy baseline.
+The Hotel’s design is projected to be approximately 20% more efficient than the ASHRAE 90.1 energy baseline.

-The hotel reduces water consumption through low-flow plumbing fixtures and water-efficient landscaping.
+The Hotel reduces water consumption through low-flow plumbing fixtures and water-efficient landscaping.
 The design team specified water efficient lavatory faucets, toilets, urinals and showerheads.
 The specified fixtures result in 30% water savings compared to the LEED baseline.
 This is equivalent to an estimated 2,311,946 gallons of water savings per year.